-Top 10 Highest Ranked Identity Theft Protection For 2019
+Top 10 Highest Ranked Identity Theft Protection for 2023

-How We Chose Our List of the Top 10
+How We Chose Our List of the Best Identity Theft Protection

-We compiled a list of some of the most well known identity theft protection services on the market and narrowed down that initial list to the top 10 based on reviews, reputation, customer service ratings, user feedback, protection offered as well as many other factors.
-The final 10 we ranked based on how well they catered to the senior market.
+We compiled a list of some of the most well-known identity theft protection services on the market and narrowed down that initial list to the top 11 based on reviews, reputation, customer service ratings, user feedback, protection offered as well as many other factors.
+The final 11 we ranked based on how well they catered to the senior market.
 Seniors are very often targeted as potential identity theft victims, so we made sure our rankings reflected the importance and effectiveness of protecting senior citizens.

-LifeLock features three identity theft protection packages ranging from $9.99 per month to $19.99 per month and includes Norton Internet Security for up to five devices.
+LifeLock features three identity theft protection packages ranging from $9.99 per month to $23.99 per month for the first year of service and includes Norton Internet Security for up to five devices.
 LifeLock Junior can be added to packages for $5.99 per month, and discounts are available for those paying annually for services.
-Additional perks of LifeLock include the ability to receiver alerts concerning fictitious identity creation, sex offender reports, bank takeover and new account attempts and data breaches.
+Additional perks of LifeLock include the ability to receive alerts concerning fictitious identity creation, sex offender reports, bank takeover, and new account attempts and data breaches.